Agendas and minutes

 Having walked the patient journey herself, she is a fierce advocate for the patient voice in all things.
 She is the Vice Chair of the Patient and Family Advisory Council for the Ontario Institute for Cancer Research and a Patient Ambassador for the Canadian Institute for Health Research.
 She has been published in health information management publications as well as breast cancer publications.

-She is the proud wife, Mother to two great kids and a new puppy named Marty McFly.
+She is the proud wife, Mother to two great kids, and a new puppy named Marty McFly.

 In her new role, she hopes to uplift person-directed care and act as a voice of social justice in health care.